kasper-piskorski/docs/pages/documentation/4-migration/CSV-migration.md

 You will note that `$x1` is missing the `description` resource because it is not present in the data.

-This is the query that the migrator will send to the loader and eventually will be persisted in a graph.
+This is the query that the migrator will send to the loader and that will be persisted in a graph.

 ### Delimiter